Module 6 - Position, Course & Speed

 - AIS AtoNs (real and virtual) can help confirm position but are supplementary

-Tip: When using radar for fixing, prefer ranges over bearings.
+Watch for this: When using radar for fixing, prefer ranges over bearings.
 Two well-separated radar ranges drawn as arcs on the chart give a fix comparable to a good visual fix — and radar works in poor visibility when visual bearings cannot.

 Continue studying Position, Course & Speed